 If you’re clever (and quick) you can get to see some fabulous live theatre for a lot less than the normal ticketed price.
 Tixatsix at the Arts Centre offers $30 tickets for a host of performances every evening.
 Get there well before six though, because you won’t be the only one looking for a cut-price curtain up!

-Yes, yes, Melbourne is the fashion capital of the country (especially if you like black), but the abundance of high-end shopping found at the so-called Paris end of Collins St doesn’t mean you can’t find a bargain.
-You can – and how!
+Yes, yes, Melbourne is the fashion capital of the country (especially if you like black), but the abundance of high-end shopping found at the so-called Paris end of Collins Street doesn’t mean you can’t find a bargain.
+You can — and how!
 Get started in funky Brunswick Street, Sydney Road or the Camberwell Sunday Market for vintage, then lose yourself in factory outlet heaven at the Spencer Outlet Centre or DFO South Wharf.

 Melbourne has some of the best and most written about restaurants in the world, but there are also literally thousands of places to eat good — no, make that great — food on the cheap.
-Steer away from the CBD and pedal out to the fabulously multi-cultural suburbs of Richmond, Footscray and Carlton for the most authentic Vietnamese, Turkish, Lebanese, Italian, and African cuisine this side of, well, the other side of the world.
+Steer away from the CBD and head out to the fabulously multi-cultural suburbs of Brunswick, Richmond, Footscray and Carlton for the most authentic Vietnamese, Turkish, Lebanese, Italian, and African cuisine this side of, well, the other side of the world.

 So, can you really experience Melbourne on the cheap?
 You bet your bottom dollar.

 Do you have any suggestions to add to our list of ways to save money on travel to Melbourne?
 We would love to hear from you.
 Please leave a comment below.